frnmst/mcmc-comparisons/README.md

     -r, --runs=RUNS, --threads=RUNS     the number of runs or computing threads.
                                         See the '--parallel' option for more
                                         information
+    --no-remove-csv-files               avoid removing all csv files before running a test.
+This option defaults
+                                        to false in all cases except when run with the '--graph-only' option.
+In that
+                                        case the value of this option is fixed to true and cannot be changed.
+                                        Set this option if you want to keep old results and appending new ones to the same file.
+Normally, you should not set this option
     -s, --steps=STEPS                   the number of samples between consecutive iterations
     -t, --test-name=NAME                the name of the test